Skip to Navigation | Skip to Content

 Background

-The Master Plan will create a new vision and guide future growth by amending the 1997 White Oak and Fairland Master Plans.
+The plan provides a vision and recommendations to guide future growth by amending portions of the 1997 White Oak and Fairland Master Plans.
 The plan area includes several major properties and developments, the largest of which is the 610-acre Federal Research Center.
-The FDA occupies 130 acres of the FRC and now has 5,500 employees on-site.
+The FDA occupies 130 acres of the FRC and now has 5,500 employees on site.
 Adventist HealthCare plans to build a new Washington Adventist Hospital and medical campus on nearly 50 acres along Plum Orchard Drive (pending approval of a Certificate of Need from the State).
 In addition, approximately 300 acres on two sites (Site 2 and Percontee) near the FRC and Washington Adventist Hospital may provide the potential for economic synergies, as well as the possibility of new housing and retail near jobs.
 The area’s largest employers are the FDA, Seventh Day Adventist Church, Kaiser Permanente, Holy Cross and Comcast.

-The plan also will examine the future of several sites, including the National Labor College (located on 47 acres at New Hampshire Avenue and I-495), the White Oak and Hillandale shopping centers, and several vacant properties on US 29.
+The plan also provides recommendations for the National Labor College (located on 46 acres at New Hampshire Avenue and I-495), and the White Oak and Hillandale shopping centers.
 The need for more community facilities, recreational opportunities, and pedestrian and bicycle links will be explored as well.

 The Challenge

 Transportation problems, and attempts to solve or relieve traffic congestion, have characterized the eastern county for 30 years.
-Transportation issues will be a major focus of the planning effort, which will explore a full range of mobility alternatives – both transit and road infrastructure – that could increase travel options and traffic capacity to allow additional development.
+Transportation issues have been a major focus of the planning effort, which explored a range of mobility alternatives – both transit and road infrastructure – that could increase travel options and traffic capacity to allow additional development.

-The plan will focus on the future growth of sites within the North White Oak/Cherry Hill Road area – particularly Site 2 and Percontee.
+The plan focuses on the future growth of sites within the Life Sciences/FDA Village Center area – particularly Site 2 and Percontee.
 The adjacent FRC site presents a physical planning challenge, since it is a large, secured facility, which makes it difficult, if not impossible, to truly integrate the campus with adjacent sites to create a walkable, mixed-use center.
-The planning process will examine:
+The planning process examined:

 • Development demand and potential for spin-off companies and businesses generated by FDA